If you do not want us to do this then switch the cookie function off in your web browser

 Cookies contain information that is transferred to your computer’s hard drive.
 These cookies are used to store information, such as the time that the current visit occurred, whether the visitor has been to the site before and what site referred the visitor to the web page.

 Google Analytics collects information anonymously.
 It reports website trends without identifying individual visitors.
-You can opt out of Google Analytics without affecting how you visit our site – for more information on opting out of being tracked by Google Analytics across all websites you use, visit this Google page here.
+You can opt out of Google Analytics without affecting how you visit our site – for more information on opting out of being tracked by Google Analytics across all websites you use, visit the Google website.

-For more information on how Googles data privacy and security click here.
+For more information on how Googles data privacy and security go to the Google website.